HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 validation figure when both are available.
 These figures are useful before deciding whether a canonical vectorized ``simulated_active`` network should be persisted.

+For terminology, ``persistent`` is a transient occupancy rule, while ``always_active`` means active at every timestep of the analysed transient window.
+The legacy name ``perennial`` is kept as an alias of ``always_active``.
+A hydrologically perennial simulated network should instead be based on a representative permanent/steady-state run, then compared against ``reference``.

 For a programmatic diagnostic against an existing vector role, use: